nhoeger/bgpsim/README.md

 ## Notes:
 - The worker threads are being reused.
 Make sure to reset everything to Default when starting a new experiment.
 Otherwise, the previously altered graph will apply to the new simulation run.
 - We added the RouteLeakExperiment class
+- We added the Only To Customer (OTC) policy
 - Implemented ASPA algorithm
 - Added unit tests for ASPA